About Our Bowls Club

 Find Our Bowls Club here

-Bexleyheath & Barnehurst Bowls Club is situated in Russell Park Bowls Club, Long Lane, Bexleyheath, Kent DA75AR.
-Opposite house numbers 34-36 where the zebra crossing leads to the park and our club is situated on the right.
+Bexleyheath & Barnehurst Bowls Club is located within Russell Park, Long Lane, Bexleyheath, Kent, DA7 5AR.
+You’ll find us opposite house numbers 34–36 look for the zebra crossing, which leads directly into the park.
+The club is just inside on the right.

 Our Club's History

-In 1954 permission was given to use the new bowling green in Russell Park, Long Lane Bexleyheath.
-At this time there was no pavilion for members to use.
-In 1961, the club changed its name to Bexleyheath and Barnehust Bowls Club (BBBC).
+In 1954, the club received permission to use the newly created bowling green in Russell Park, Long Lane, Bexleyheath.
+At that time, there were no pavilion facilities available.
+In 1961, the club officially adopted the name Bexleyheath & Barnehurst Bowls Club (BBBC).

 Cookie Consent with Real Cookie Banner